dorian2788/openslide/README.md

 #### Python package

-If you have already built the `openslide` `C` library the installation is performed faster and the `Cython` wrap was already built using the `-DPYWRAP` definition.
+If you have already built the `openslide` `C` library the installation is performed faster and the `Cython` wrap was already built using the `-DPYTHON_Openslide` definition.
 Otherwise the full list of dependencies is build.

 In both cases the installation steps are